yasaswiavula/yasaswiavula/README.md

     🌱 I’m currently involved with DataScience, ML and AI

-    ✨ Want to know more about me, click [here](https://www.linkedin.com/in/yasaswiavula/).
+    ✨ Want to know more about me, click here - https://www.linkedin.com/in/yasaswiavula/.

   </samp>
 </p>